Skip to main content

 MHCC's Jazz Program

-Under Dan Davey's direction, MHCC's jazz program is renowned in Portland, offering a comprehensive jazz education.
+MHCC's jazz program is renowned in the Pacific Northwest, offering a comprehensive jazz education.
 Students perform at various events, including the Portland Jazz Festival, the Montavilla Jazz Festival, and the Mt.
 Hood Jazz Festival.

 The MHCC music curriculum provides a creative and rigorous environment, preparing students for a music degree in two years.
 Faculty offer personalized education in classical and contemporary music studies, instrumental and vocal labs, performance studies, and masterclasses.
 DownBeat magazine annually recommends the MHCC music program in its "Where to Study Jazz" list.